Working at height in Kensington and Chelsea

 Service profile across Kensington and Chelsea

-Across the historic core of Kensington and Chelsea, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+Across the heritage core of Kensington and Chelsea, the typical service mix is eyebolt pull testing to BS EN 795 Type A on the hotel, retail, and residential blocks around Sloane Street, the King’s Road, and Notting Hill, and abseil-anchor six-monthly inspection to BS 8610 where rope access teams are working a facade.
+The cultural estate at South Kensington — the museums and Royal Albert Hall — and the Chelsea and Westminster hospital stock bring their own davit, guardrail, and mansafe work on the larger flat roofs.
+The common thread is specification: nearly every new anchor or remedial fixing has to be designed to respect listed-building consent and the visual integrity of the conservation areas.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness